Osazy/ML-on-Absenteeism/README.md

 # ML-on-Absenteeism
 A large problem within organisations is how to motivate their employees.
-I am dedicating this effort to the study of motivation, given the traditional approaches to understanding motivation through evaluation are fraught with subjectivities, using the Happy Force dataset.
+I am dedicating this effort to the study of motivation, given the traditional approaches to understanding motivation through evaluation are fraught with subjectivities, using the a manufacturing company's dataset.
 This is the application of machine learning on absenteeism.

-This report analyses all the data available from HappyForce in order to predict workforce absenteeism & understand the drivers.
-The HappyForce dataset contains data relating to one company, C1, a Manufacturing company in Madrid.
+This report analyses all the data available from the data in order to predict workforce absenteeism & understand the drivers.
+The  dataset contains data relating to one company, a manufacturing company in Madrid.

 ## Objectives
 1. Develop machine learning to predict absenteeism - via Support Vector Machine & Random Forest Tree algorithms